Information technology supports sustainability at Griffith

-Information technology can play a major role in supporting sustainability and the reduction of carbon through reduced electricity consumption and improved business practices.
-Green IT @ Griffith provides an overview of IT practices as well as examples of metrics captured that contribute to Griffith's Sustainability commitment.
+Information technology plays a major role at Griffith in supporting sustainability and the reduction of carbon through reduced electricity consumption and improved business practices.